Inference for Cumulative Incidences and Treatment Effects in Randomized Controlled Trials with Time-to-Event Outcomes under ICH E9 (R1): Introduction

-Several studies have studied the five strategies for binary and continuous outcomes under the potential outcomes framework of causal inference \citep{lipkovich2020causal, ratitch2020choosing, ionan2023clinical}.
-In particular, a recent study considered the finite sample estimands and elaborated on how to construct these estimands when more than one intercurrent event is anticipated \citep{han2023defining}.
-However, the insights derived from binary and continuous outcomes do not readily extend to the context of time-to-event outcomes \citep{young2020causal, siegel2022role}.
-When the outcomes are measured at a fixed time point, the potential outcomes under the assigned treatment are observable at the individual level.
+Several studies have studied the five strategies for binary and continuous outcomes under the potential outcomes framework of causal inference \citep{lipkovich2020causal, ratitch2020choosing, stensrud2022translating, ionan2023clinical}.
+In particular, a recent study considered the finite sample estimands and elaborated on how to construct these estimands when possibly more than one intercurrent event is anticipated \citep{han2023defining}.
+However, the insights derived from binary and continuous outcomes do not readily extend to the context of time-to-event outcomes.
+In the context of binary and continuous outcomes, the outcomes are measured at a fixed time point within the study period, and the potential outcomes under the assigned treatment are observable at the individual level.
 The causal estimand is a direct contrast of potential outcomes, and it is time-independent.
-However, due to censoring by loss to follow-up, the potential failure times under the assigned treatments may be unidentifiable when the outcomes are time-to-event, a problem especially relevant to individuals with long potential failure times.
+This investigation of causal effects can be extended to repeated measurements \citep{young2020causal, janvin2024causal}.
+However, due to censoring by loss of follow-up, the potential failure times under the assigned treatments may be unidentifiable when the outcomes are time-to-event, a problem especially relevant to individuals with long potential failure times.
 As such, the outcome variables of scientific interest often turn to the distribution of potential failure times, such as the cumulative incidence function or survival probability.
-Therefore, the causal estimands, which reflect the pointwise difference in the distributions of failure times under the treated and control, are time-dependent.
+Therefore, the causal estimands, which reflect the pointwise difference in the distributions of failure times between the treated and control groups, are time-dependent.